 The text in the Presentation below is based on my plot summary and commentary about No Man of Her Own, as published in Film Noir: The Encyclopedia (Overlook Duckworth, 2010, 212-213).
 It has been reformatted into shorter paragraphs.
 (It also represents my final submission to the editors, which includes, among other omissions in the printed version, a reference to the novella, “They Call Me Patrice.”)

-Afterwards I critique Mark Osteen’s analysis of No Man of Her Own, which is included in his book, Nightmare Alley: Film Noir and the American Dream (The Johns Hopkins University Press, 2013, 58-65).
+Afterwards, in an Addendum, I critique Mark Osteen’s analysis of No Man of Her Own, which is included in his book, Nightmare Alley: Film Noir and the American Dream (The Johns Hopkins University Press, 2013).

 Osteen’s interpretation is at odds with my own.
 However, it is severely flawed because, among other reasons, he fails to provide a complete history of the film’s source material, and he inaccurately explains important details of the plot.
 Furthermore, it is based on the film noir hardboiled paradigm.
 As I will show, No Man of Her Own cannot be analyzed successfully in terms of this paradigm.
 Also, therefore, Osteen’s assessments of three key issues in the film (marriage, class mobility and the American Dream) are easily challenged.